databricks/databricks-sdk-py/docs/dbdataclasses/jobs.rst

 .. py:class:: RunResultState

    A value indicating the run's result.
-The possible values are: * `SUCCESS`: The task completed successfully. * `FAILED`: The task completed with an error. * `TIMEDOUT`: The run was stopped after reaching the timeout. * `CANCELED`: The run was canceled at user request. * `MAXIMUM_CONCURRENT_RUNS_REACHED`: The run was skipped because the maximum concurrent runs were reached. * `EXCLUDED`: The run was skipped because the necessary conditions were not met. * `SUCCESS_WITH_FAILURES`: The job run completed successfully with some failures; leaf tasks were successful. * `UPSTREAM_FAILED`: The run was skipped because of an upstream failure. * `UPSTREAM_CANCELED`: The run was skipped because an upstream task was canceled.
+The possible values are: * `SUCCESS`: The task completed successfully. * `FAILED`: The task completed with an error. * `TIMEDOUT`: The run was stopped after reaching the timeout. * `CANCELED`: The run was canceled at user request. * `MAXIMUM_CONCURRENT_RUNS_REACHED`: The run was skipped because the maximum concurrent runs were reached. * `EXCLUDED`: The run was skipped because the necessary conditions were not met. * `SUCCESS_WITH_FAILURES`: The job run completed successfully with some failures; leaf tasks were successful. * `UPSTREAM_FAILED`: The run was skipped because of an upstream failure. * `UPSTREAM_CANCELED`: The run was skipped because an upstream task was canceled. * `DISABLED`: The run was skipped because it was disabled explicitly by the user.

    .. py:attribute:: CANCELED
       :value: "CANCELED"

+   .. py:attribute:: DISABLED
+      :value: "DISABLED"

    .. py:attribute:: EXCLUDED
       :value: "EXCLUDED"